lkloh/lkloh.github.io/_posts/2017-09-09-think-before-you-buy.markdown

 several pairs of jeans
 (thrown away because they were too tight after gaining the Freshman Fifteen), dress shirt and pants
-(thrown away because they were too lose after losing the Freshman Fifteen), extra bottles of shampoo so I wouldn't need to run to the store so often without a car..
+(thrown away because they were too loose after losing the Freshman Fifteen), extra bottles of shampoo so I wouldn't need to run to the store so often without a car..

 Honestly, they were quite reasonable compared to many other parents.